hkmix/vscode-solarized-dark-vim/README.md

-# Solarized Dark, Simple
+# Solarized Dark Vim

 Tries to be accurate to the vim version of Solarized Dark.
+Themes editor and UI.

-Modified from the stock Solarized Dark theme.
 Currently optimized for the following languages:

 - C/C++
 - JavaScript/React